edk2-porting/renegade-project.org/en/linux/cmdline.md

 Disable the efifb framebuffer. efifb highly affects performance on my phone for unknown reasons.
 Disabling it can improve performance.
-**Do not disable unless you have an alternative fb such as simplefb**
+**Do not disable unless you have an alternative framebuffer such as simplefb**